luckyuhuns/hello-world/README.md

 # hello-world
-just getting used to github
+actually i think it should be "just getting use to github"